Join for FREE

 [edit] Distribution

-Breeds from southeastern Alaska and western Canada to Canadian Maritimes and south to northeastern California, New Mexico, and New York.
+Breeds from southeastern Alaska and western Canada east to southern Newfoundland and south to northeastern California, Texas, and Maryland.

-Winters from southern California, southern Texas, and the Carolinas southward through tropical America.
+Winters from southern California, southern Texas, and North Carolina southward through Central America to northern South America.

-Vagrants are record in the British Isles annually, but some may have escaped from wildfowl collections.
+Vagrants are record in the British Isles annually (though some may have escaped from wildfowl collections); also recorded from most other western European countries, Morocco, and Hawaii and the Galapagos Islands.

 [edit] Taxonomy